 Tourists are required to buy a fishing license when fishing in Greenland.
-It costs about DKK 300 (EUR 41) for one week and must be purchased at the local post office.
+It must be purchased at the local post office.
 You can order a fishing license in advance by sending us an email with your name and we will make sure that it is ready when you arrive.

 You can read more about the various rivers in the Narsarsuaq area below.
 Transport to the fishing grounds is by boat, with the exception of Narsarsuaq River, which can be reached on foot.
 However, it must be crossed with a tractor to get to the best fishing spot.

 See also the package tour: Fishing 6 days